MITIGATING CIRCUMSTANCES |

 the presence of press coverage on the area

-the active work of the UN Security Council on the resolution of the issue
+the active work of the UN Security Council on the resolution

 the active work of regional players to resolve the issue

-the active work of the national government to resolve the issue
+the active work of the national government to resolve the

-the active work of conflict resolution, intervention and prevention NGOs
+the active work of conflict resolution, intervention and

-the re-establishment of essential services or a relatively stable economy
+the re-establishment of essential services or a relatively

-the resolution of the trigger and or the issue behind the trigger for the instability
+the resolution of the trigger and or the issue behind the

-the presence of reconciliation or truth commissions supported by the general population of both groups in question
+by the general population of both groups in question -

 the establishment of rule of law

-the prosecution and punishment of heinous acts, crimes against humanity, acts of genocide or other abuse under the domestic, regional or ICC law
+humanity, acts of genocide or other abuse under the domestic, regional or ICC

 the establishment of a form of democracy